HPC-Research-Lab/SampleMine/pattern_mining/README.md

 The source code of SampleMine, Automine and Peregrine in the container are in the /home/ directory.
 We integrated the source code of Automine into SampleMine so you will see 2 directories in /home/ directory.
 The detailed instructions for testing peregrine and Automine are in READMEs under /SampleMine/ComparedSystem.

+## If you prefer to compile and run SampleMine on your host machine

 ### Install Dependencies